Kalmyks: Russian Revolution and Civil War

+Russian Red Army South-East front: swastika emblem of the Kalmyk units.
+Founded on 3 Nov.
+1919.

 The majority of the Don Kalmyks also sided with the White Movement to preserve their Cossack lifestyle and proud traditions.
 As Don Cossacks, the Don Kalmyks first fought under White army General Anton Denikin and then under his successor, General Pyotr Nikolayevich Wrangel.
 Because the Don Cossack Host to which they belonged was the main center of the White Movement and of Cossack resistance, the battles were fought on Cossack lands and were disastrous for the Don Cossacks as villages and entire regions changed hands repeatedly in a fratricidal conflict in which both sides committed terrible atrocities.
 The Don Cossacks, including the Don Kalmyks, experienced heavy military and civilian losses, either from the fighting itself or from starvation and disease induced by the war.
 Some argue that the Bolsheviks were guilty of the mass extermination of the Don Cossack people, killing an estimated 70 percent (or 700,000 persons) of the Don Cossack population.

 By October 1920, the Red Army smashed General Wrangel's resistance in the Crimea, forcing the evacuation of some 150,000 White army soldiers and their families to Constantinople, Turkey.
 A small group of Don Kalmyks managed to escape on the British and French vessels.
 The chaos at the Russian port city of Novorossiysk was described by Major H.N.H.
 Williamson of the British Military Mission to the Don Cossacks as follows: